How to Watch 'The Iron Claw' Starring Zac Efron and Jeremy Allen White

 How to watch The Iron Claw online

-The Iron Claw will stream exclusively on Max beginning on Friday, May 10.
+As of Friday, May 10, 2024, The Iron Claw is streaming exclusively on Max.
 Along with access to the A24 wrestling drama, subscribers will get access to other acclaimed movies from the production company including Midsommar, The Lobster, Life After Beth, Hereditary and more.

 The streaming service also features content from HBO, Discovery, TLC, HGTV and Food Network.
 Members can watch hit shows like True Detective, 90 Day Fiance, Succession, The Last of Us, Game of Thrones (and its prequel House of Dragons) ... the list goes on.
 Memberships to watch this massive library of content start at $9.99 per month and you can save an additional 20% by signing up for an annual plan.